 - Accreditation assures the operational readiness of the Campus Police Department.

 - Accreditation assures that the department's policies and procedures and rules and regulations are in line with modern professional standards.

 - Accreditation promotes a strong emphasis on officer safety, training, and professional hiring and promotional procedures that assure professional and top-calibre service to our communities.

 - Accreditation provides an ongoing, independent evaluation of the Campus Police Department.

 - Accreditation improves the quality of individuals who apply for employment with our agency.

 - Accreditation provides each member of the department with a sense of pride, knowing that their agency has met such high, professional standards.

 Our combined department was awarded accreditation status in the fall of 2014.
+Mount Holyoke College was first certified by the Commission in 2003 and accredited in 2004, becoming the first college or university to obtain those statuses.
 During our review assessors visited our department spaces on all three campuses.
-As of September 2014, only 51 police agencies statewide have been accredited, and 20 have been certified of the over 300 municipal, campus, transit and hospital agencies in the state.
+As of August 2017, only 70 police agencies statewide have been accredited, and 23 have been certified of the over 300 municipal, campus, transit and hospital agencies in the state.

 For more about the Massachusetts Police Accreditation Commission, please visit their website at http://www.masspoliceaccred.net/.